mithcs/aurders/README.md

 - Generates .SRCINFO from template.
 - Clones repository from aur​@aur.archlinux.org of `pkgname`.
 - Adds PKGBUILD, .SRCINFO and source (\*.pkg.tar.zst) to git repository.
-- Commits the changes in the git repository.
+- Commits the changes in the git repository (if user wants aurders to).

 ## What aurders does not do?